leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 ## Fast Implementation

-Deliveries have become such an integral part of the shopping experience that the market size for last-mile delivery in North America alone is set to rise to [almost 51 billion dollars by 2022](https://www.statista.com/statistics/1040519/last-mile-delivery-market-size-north-america/).
+Deliveries have become such an integral part of the shopping experience that the market size for last-mile delivery in North America alone is set to rise to [**almost 51 billion dollars by 2022**](https://www.statista.com/statistics/1040519/last-mile-delivery-market-size-north-america/).

 To seize this opportunity, companies must create a delivery service quickly.
 Outsourcing to an outside partner is the fastest way to work around that problem.